Git in the Cloud

 There are two main Git-based cloud services available;

-Both provide completely free online Git hosting, and I use both regularly.
-For this workshop I am recommending GitHub, although don’t take this as any indication that GitHub is better than BitBucket.
+All three provide completely free online Git hosting.
+For this workshop we will use GitHub, although don’t take this as any indication that GitHub is better than the others.

 If you haven’t already, please go here for instructions on how to create and login to your GitHub account.